kervi/doc/source/getstarted/sensors.rst

 .. image:: ../images/hello_sensors_responsive.png
     :width: 35 %

+You can see the sensor device drivers that are available out of the box in the :ref:`kervi device library <kdl_sensors>`

 Read more about sensors :ref:`here <device_sensors>`.

-Proceed to the next section and lean how to react to sensor changes.
+Proceed to the next chapter and lean how to react to sensor changes.